Setup - Toolchain, IDEs, CI

 I have thus decided to collect a set of ready-made configuration files for the most popular CI providers - the exact steps we just described, ready to be embedded in your project repository:

-It is often much easier to tweak an existing setup to suite your specific needs than to write a new one from scratch.
+It is often much easier to tweak an existing setup to suit your specific needs than to write a new one from scratch.

 Feel free to get in touch if you would like to provide a template for a CI provider that is currently not covered in the list above.